duncanleung/duncanleung.com/content/posts/2020-05-30-serverless-securing-authenticate-aws-api-gateway-endpoints-cognito-iam-api-key.md

 Considering that not all Lambda functions should be public, different APIs in a system will require different levels of authentication and access.

-We'll take a look at securing Lambda functions at AWS API Gateway using IAM and Cognito authorizers, and setting up usage quotas with API keys.
+We'll take a look at securing Lambda functions at API Gateway using IAM and Cognito authorizers, and setting up usage quotas with API keys.

 ### Public APIs